-The Series 2014C Bonds are being issued pursuant to an Amended and Restated Trust Indenture effective March 31, 1999, amending and restating a Trust Indenture dated as of December 1, 1985 (the "Amended and Restated Indenture"), between the Authority and The Bank of New York Mellon Trust Company, N.A., as successor to J.P.
-Morgan Trust Company, N.A. and The First National Bank of Chicago, as trustee (the "Trustee"), and a Nineteenth Supplemental Indenture Providing For Toll Highway Senior Revenue Bonds, 2014 Series C, dated as of December 1, 2014 (the "Nineteenth Supplemental Indenture" and collectively with the Amended and Restated Indenture, as supplemented and amended to the date hereof, being referred to herein as the "Indenture.")
-The Series 2014C Bonds are issued as Senior Bonds pursuant to the Toll Highway Act of the State of Illinois, as amended (the "Act"), a resolution adopted by the Authority on June 26, 2014 (the "Bond Resolution") and the Indenture.
-Capitalized terms used herein without definition shall have the meanings assigned to such terms in the Nineteenth Supplemental Indenture.
+We have examined a record of proceedings relating to the issuance of \$264,555,000 aggregate principal amount of Toll Highway Senior Revenue Bonds, 2014 Series D (Refunding) (the "2014D Bonds") of The Illinois State Toll Highway Authority, an instrumentality and administrative agency of the State of Illinois (the "Authority") duly organized and existing under the Toll Highway Act, 605 Illinois Compiled Statutes 10 (the "Act").
+The 2014D Bonds are authorized to be issued under and pursuant to the Act, and by virtue of Resolution Number 19886, adopted by the Board of Directors of the Authority on February 28, 2013 (the "Bond Resolution").
+The 2014D Bonds are issued and secured under an Amended and Restated Trust Indenture effective March 31, 1999, amending and restating a Trust Indenture dated as of December 1, 1985 (the "Amended and Restated Indenture"), between the Authority and The Bank of New York Mellon Trust Company, N.A., as successor to J.P.
+Morgan Trust Company, N.A. and The First National Bank of Chicago, as trustee (the "Trustee"), and a Twentieth Supplemental Indenture Providing For \$264,555,000 Toll Highway Senior Revenue Bonds, 2014 Series D (Refunding), dated as of December 1, 2014 (the "Twentieth Supplemental Indenture" and collectively with the Amended and Restated Indenture, as supplemented and amended to the date hereof, being referred to herein as the "Indenture") by and between the Authority and the Trustee.
+The 2014D Bonds are a series of Senior Bonds under the Indenture.